contextureai/contexture/internal/format/README.md

 # Format Package

-This package manages output format implementations for different AI assistant platforms, providing a registry system for format discovery, a builder pattern for format instantiation, and base utilities for format development.
+This package manages the output format implementations for various AI assistant platforms.
+It uses a registry for format discovery and a builder pattern for creating format instances.

-## Purpose

-The format package enables Contexture to generate output files tailored to specific AI assistant platforms (Claude, Cursor, Windsurf) while maintaining a consistent interface for format operations.
-It provides the infrastructure for format extensibility and management.

 ## Architecture

-### Registry Pattern
-- **Format Registry**: Central registry for discovering and managing available formats
-- **Handler Interface**: UI integration for format selection and configuration
+- **Registry Pattern**: A central registry is used to discover and manage available formats (e.g., `claude`, `cursor`).
+It includes UI handlers for format selection and configuration.
-- **Dynamic Registration**: Support for runtime format registration and discovery

-### Builder Pattern
-- **Format Builder**: Factory for creating format implementations with configuration
-- **Constructor Functions**: Type-safe format instantiation with validation
-- **Options Support**: Flexible configuration through option maps

-### Base Infrastructure
-- **Common Interfaces**: Shared contracts for all format implementations
-- **Directory Management**: Utilities for output directory creation and management
-- **UI Integration**: Format-specific user interface components
+- **Builder Pattern**: A factory pattern is used to create format instances with their specific configurations.
+- **Base Infrastructure**: Provides common interfaces, directory management utilities, and UI integration for all formats.

 ### Registry and Builder Pattern